TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Books
 *   Investigations

-*   Republican Senators Urge Moore to Quit AL Race If Report Is True
+*   Trump Says U.S. Will No Longer Be Taken Advantage of on Trade
+*   Republicans Cut Ties With Moore as Candidate Denies Sexual Misconduct
+*   RCP/CKI Poll: Veterans, Civilians Skeptical of Military Intervention
 *   Senate Republicans Propose to Delay Major Corporate Tax Cut a Year
-*   Trump: U.S. Will No Longer Be Taken Advantage of on Trade
 *   What We Learned From the Virginia Races
-*   Is Virginia Now a Blue State?
 *   Presidential Job Approval
 *   Cartoons of the Week